renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```

 You can negate the regex by putting an `!` in front.
-Only use a single negation and don't mix with other filters because all filters are combined with `or`.
+Only use a single negation and do not mix with other filters because all filters are combined with `or`.
 If using negations, all repositories except those who match the regex are added to the result:

 ```json